matthewjmiller/mattmiller/CV.md

 “‘To Hell with Truth!’: Faith, Nihilism, and Death in Eugene O’Neill’s *The Iceman Cometh*.”
 Southwest Conference on Christianity and Literature 2008.

 ## Local Presentations

+Panelist, "AI in the Classroom," College of the Ozarks Faculty Workshops, 21 August 2025.

 Library Lecture and Lunch panel with Dr. Charity Gibson and Dr. Aleshia O'Neal, Lyons Memorial Library, College of the Ozarks, 9 April 2025.